N7RUZN/Python-Cloud/README.md

 # Python-Cloud
 Python Cloud Projects

-Works when using Jupyter.
+word-cloud.py works when using Jupyter.
 I haven't tested it on anything else.
-If you do get it work let me know.
+I the other files can be run from the commandline.